stanislavlevin/bind9/bind/doc/arm/reference.rst

    :tags: zone
    :short: Specifies a list of domain names of name servers that act as authoritative servers of a static-stub zone.

-   This option is only meaningful for static-stub zones.
+   This option is only meaningful for :any:`static-stub <type static-stub>` zones.
 This is a list of domain names of name servers that act as authoritative servers of the static-stub zone.
 These names are resolved to IP addresses when :iscman:`named` needs to send queries to these servers.
 For this supplemental